iotorlabs/iotor/README.md

 ### 6. Uploading

 Once everything built correctly we can upload.
 Depending on your Arduino you will have to update the serial port used for uploading the firmware.
-To change the port  just run `ano config` to change it interactively.
+To change the port  just run `racoon config` to change it interactively.

 Ok lets do a upload of all firmware images: